OpenSeed-org/OpenSeed/designs/README.md

 ## 🧩 How to contribute a design

-If you'd like to submit your own OpenSteel-compatible design, follow these steps:
+If you'd like to submit your own OpenSeed-compatible design, follow these steps:

 1. Create a folder inside `/designs/` with your design name.
 2. Include your `.stl` file(s).